Avaiga/taipy-doc/docs/manuals/studio/config/graphview.md

 - `main.py` loads the configuration file and submits a scenario
 - `functions.py` defines the functions used by the Task configuration elements.

-Note that there is no code for defining the `Config^` object if these source files.
+Note that there is no code for defining the `Config^` object in these source files.

 We also start with an empty `config.toml` file, where the configuration elements will be defined.